wolsson3/CX_4242_Project/README.txt

 2. Install a text editor such as Sublime or Atom.
 Download link for Sublime is here: https://www.sublimetext.com/3

 3. Open Intripid.html with your text editor.
-On line XXX, paste your API key where it says "key=".
+On line 267, paste your API key where it says "key=".
 Then save the file.
 Now the package is ready to run.